totallymoney/tm-setup-scripts/README.md

 ./install.sh
 ```

 If there's other packages you needed to install that you think would be useful for others, please make a PR to add them!
+If the package is only likely to be used on one repository/codebase (e.g `fastlane` for Native App), add it to the native app repository's Brewfile instead.